drivelineresearch/baseballscience-docker/README.md

 3. The script will output the status of the build process and send notifications to a specified Slack channel.

-4. Once the containers are created, you can SSH into them using the mapped ports (e.g., 7010 for jskolnicki_env).
+4. Once the containers are created, you can SSH into them using the mapped ports.

 ## Sample Programs in Python, R, and PHP for Environment Testing